 At the Reiff Law Firm, our attorneys and staff will work with you, your family, and healthcare providers to determine the true impact of your injuries on your physical and mental wellbeing.
 Our experienced Philadelphia personal injury attorneys will consider various factors and evidence when deciding the amount of damages sought.
 We will offer our professional opinion on the value of your claim and the damages you are likely to receive if we take your case to court.

-The first step in any lawsuit is meeting with our Philadelphia personal injury attorney to review the facts of your situation.
+The first step in any lawsuit is meeting with an attorney to review the facts of your situation.
 Through a thorough interview, we will begin building the foundation of your case.
 Our attorneys and staff will go over a detailed description of what occurred, how you were injured, where it happened, and any other vital details relevant to your situation.
 Part of the initial discussion is the extent of your injury, the treatment you have already received, and the medical treatment you will require.
 Linking your injury to the incident is critical in a personal injury claim.
 The severity of your injury also strongly influences your potential compensation.
 You must document your medical treatment and follow through with any instructions your doctor gives you.
 Without sufficient medical documentation, it is nearly impossible to prevail in a personal injury lawsuit.

 Our office will also begin to gather other evidence related to your case.
 Much of the work involved will depend on the type of accident and injury.
 If you were in a car accident, we will question eyewitnesses, request police reports, review the accident scene, try to preserve and collect any surveillance video, and in some cases, recreate the accident to determine what could have happened.
 In a slip and fall case, we will look to witnesses, incident reports, store surveillance video, and testimony from employees.
 When trying medical malpractice cases, our office will use expert opinions from qualified medical professionals.